wojtask/clrs4e-solutions/README.md

 ### Building

-To compile the project locally you need a relatively fresh LaTeX distro, like TeX Live 2023 or newer.
+To compile the project locally at least TeX Live 2023 is required.
-Using older versions may produce an error with unrecognized option `twoside` of the package `fancyhdr`.
+Older versions may produce an error with unrecognized option `twoside` of the package `fancyhdr`.
 The support of this option was added in fancyhdr v4.1 dated 2022-11-09.
 As a workaround, the option can be manually removed before compiling the document.
 This will change the way page headers are displayed; they will have the same format on left-hand pages and right-hand